-Between 1995 and 2002, I studied abroad during five summers at Peking University.
-Hiking – and skateboarding – on the Great Wall quickly became my favorite activity, outside of attending lectures in Chinese philosophy on campus.
+Between 1995 and 2002, I studied Chinese philosophy during summers at Peking University.
+Hiking – and skateboarding – on the Great Wall quickly became my favorite activity, outside of attending lectures and campus life.

 Each time I traveled to the Wall, I learned something new, and the more I visited different areas, the more I wanted to learn about the history and culture behind this amazing symbol of the Chinese people.